cn0047/stash/ed/r/r.rest/README.md

 ````
 Use nouns and NOT the verbs.
 Also use plurals.

-Q: What to do with ugly names like: deploys...
-A: ?

 |   | name     | description                                                             |
 |---|----------|-------------------------------------------------------------------------|
 | ● | GET      |                                                                         |